Succession Planning Meaning, Importance, Process & Example

 What is Succession Planning?

-Succession planning is an activity done by companies to groom employees for senior roles in the future.
+Succession planning is a human resource development activity in which key employees are identified, groomed and prepared for succeeding onto the key leadership positions from within the organization.
 Under succession planning, companies identify critical organization positions for which existing employees need to be prepared for.
-This is a critical process in HRM keep in mind the long term requirements of a company of having leaders in key positions.
+This is a critical process in HRM keeping in mind the long term requirements of a company.

 Importance of Succession Planning